Approach

 2 weeks

-We sit next to the people who run the workflow and follow real orders from request to delivery.
+We sit next to the people who run the workflow and follow real work from start to finish.
 No sticky-note workshops.
-Watching where it binds, measuring how long everything waits.
+We measure where work waits, where knowledge sits, and which constraint can make an economic difference.

 You keep